RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 - `repository`: S3 Repository where the Wazuh package is located.
 This parameter is only required under two conditions:
   -  The field `type` has to have `package` selected as the parameter.
   -  None of the fields `s3_package_url` and `local_package_path` are given.
-- `installation_files_path`: It contains the path where to place Wazuh repo.
+- `installation_files_path`: Path where to place all the downloaded Wazuh installation files.
-- `wazuh_install_path`: It contains the path where wazuh will be installed.
+- `wazuh_install_path`: Path where Wazuh will be installed.
 This field is not required and by default the path defined will be `/var/ossec`.
 - `healt_check`: Boolean that determinates if health check is performed.